-Liquid in a gas flow controller: How bad is it, Doc?
+Liquid ingress into a gas flow controller: how bad is it?

-If your Alicat meter/controller gets liquid into it, don’t delay.
-Liquids may cause the dissimilar metals to interact if left inside too long.
-If you can, put the assembly under vacuum conditions.
-We recommend a hard vacuum (0.25 psi or less) and some gentle heat (50° to 60°C).
-Together, they will encourage the liquid to evaporate out of the small channels in your instrument.
+If possible, put the device under vacuum conditions.
+We recommend a hard vacuum (0.25 psi or less) and some gentle heat (50° to 60°C), to ensure all liquid will evaporate out of the small channels in your instrument.

 If the liquid has suspended solids, flush the device with isopropyl alcohol.
 Liquid solutions may leave residues as they dry or evaporate, and any grit which is left in the flow path may interfere with the laminar flow conditions needed for accurate measurements.
 Flushing the device with alcohol will ensure there are no leftover particulates.